 Section defines the kind of Object Type the Preview is created for.
 The System handles to work with two principally different sources of Object Types.

 - Configuration Item source refers to Schema definitions of the Configuration Items.
 The full data model of the Object is decoratively defined in Configuration Item.
 On selecting this option the System asks to pick one of the known CI.

 - Web Service option refers to Object Types brought to the System by the registered RESTful Services.
 If the Web Service defines all HTTP Methods for CRUD operations (like GET, POST, PUT, DELETE), then the Solution Builder able to treat this Service as Object Type source, and use the code class contract of the Service GET operation, as the description of the Object Type.
 When this option is selected for Preview, the System analyzes the all registered Web Services in the Solution Builder, and propose to choose in drop down, only those which could serve as Object Type.
 As an example of usage this option, see Preview definition for Configuration Item, or Data Definition.

 The set of settings regulates how and where the Preview is designed to be shown.

-Hide Header, determines if it is needed to hide an item's name in header section.
+- Hide Header, determines if it is needed to hide an item's name in the header section.

-The section allows extends or re-define the default security model which is used by the System for making decision whether to show the Object at all, or which Preview need to be displayed.
+The section allows extends or re-define the default security model which is used by the System for making a decision whether to show the Object at all or which Preview needs to be displayed.

 The example below demonstrates how the Preview for the Incident objects could be restricted to anyone except the Initiator of the Incident